Moving bees and hives

 Queensland is a varroa mite biosecurity zone.

 In addition to Queensland's permit conditions, you must follow movement control requirements in the states or territories that you are moving from and transiting through.
+Each state or territory has their own requirements for the movement of bees, bee products and used beekeeping equipment.

 You can move bees, beehives, used beekeeping equipment or bee products (including unprocessed honey) into Queensland from other states or territories that are declared free from varroa mite, provided the hives and apiary equipment are quarantine-secured.
+Quarantine-secured transport means preventing access and escape by bees while in transit.
+For example, loads of hives are covered in shade cloth or netting.

 From states where varroa mite has been found

-You must hold a Biosecurity Instrument Permit issued by the Queensland Department of Agriculture and Fisheries to move the following into Queensland from states or territories where varroa mite has been found:
+You must hold a biosecurity instrument permit issued by the Queensland Department of Agriculture and Fisheries to move the following into Queensland from states or territories where varroa mite has been found:

 - bees (including queens)